wikimedia/mediawiki-vagrant/README.md

      vagrant --version

    in a directory without a Vagrantfile (e.g. in your home directory).
+ * You must have a 64-bit processor (although your host OS can be 32-bit).

- * Hardware virtualization extensions must be enabled in your host computer BIOS.
+   Hardware virtualization extensions must be enabled in your host computer BIOS.
 The BIOS setting is usually in the "Chipset", "Processor", "CPU", or "Security Settings" menu and may be labeled as "VT-x", "Intel Virtualization Technology", "Virtualization Extensions", "Vanderpool"